seanjamescurrie/seanjamescurrie/README.md

 ### Hi there 👋

+I'm a student software developer with a background in graphic design.

+I'm interested in learning how to use data to communicate ideas, tell stories and make decisions.

+Creating interesting data visualisations exposing unique insights to allow for better decision making is something I find interesting.

+I hope to be able to make contributions to emerging innovative technology.

 <!--
 **seanjamescurrie/seanjamescurrie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.